notefox/discord.py/README.rst

    :alt: PyPI supported Python versions

 A modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.
+(since the old discord.py project has now been shutdown, this fork will be used for my personal projects and updated if I see so fit for myself.
+I'll not update much and there are enough discord.py forks out there, so no need to use mine )

 Key Features
 -------------